How to teach digital citizenship, plus printable posters and games

 Digital citizenship Jeopardy-style game (ages 14-18)

 Use this Jeopardy-style game to test high schoolers comprehensively about digital citizenship.
 Break up the class into teams and challenge students with cyber safety topics, cyberbullying scenarios, technology terms, and more.
 The team with the most points at the end wins.
-Download question-and-answer sheet here.
+Download the question-and-answer sheet here.

 Digital citizenship resources